dlinknctu/OpenNet/README.md

 Run NetAnim
 -----------

-Use NetAnim to open the XML file in the directory /tmp/xml.
+Use NetAnim to open the XML file in the directory /tmp/xml
-Click "Play Animation" button can start the animation.
+Click "Play Animation" button can start animation of network activity

     $ sudo su -
     # cd OpenNet